CartoDB/SDS-Bootcamp-London-24/README.md

-# Spatial Data Science Bootcamps: London, November 2024
+# Spatial Data Science Bootcamp: London, November 2024

 Welcome to your Spatial Data Science Bootcamps repo!
 The materials of your course can be found here.
 If you have any issues, please email [marketing@cartodb.com](mailto:marketing@cartodb.com).